Hyundai Teases 'Ground-Breaking' SUV Concept Ahead Of L.A. Debut

 Hyundai has also released a short clip of what its swanky new SUV concept, revealing a full-width rear light strip we’ve been seeing so much lately.
 We can also briefly check out the charging port as the vehicle boasts a plug-in hybrid powertrain, although technical specifications are still shrouded in mystery.

 We’ll know what’s what next week when the “eco-focused” SUV concept tailored to city use according to Hyundai will debut in L.A.
 It’s the seventh showcar in a series of vehicles penned by the Hyundai Design Center to highlight the company’s evolution of the Sensuous Sportiness global design language.
+We're getting the feeling the concept will provide us with an early look at the next-generation Tucson taking into consideration we're seeing some resemblances between the concept and the camouflaged prototypes.

 Hyundai Provides Teaser of its Ground-breaking SUV Concept for 2019 AutoMobility LA